 In our interconnected world there is an enormous gap between the demand for STEM trained professionals and the supply of career ready, STEM-focused students.
 The National STEM Honor Society believes that STEM is an exciting journey through all grade levels, that starts early and lasts a lifetime.
 NSTEM From the Start™.

-The National STEM Honor Society™ (NSTEM™) was founded in 2017 in response to the growing demand for innovative STEM education, to help fill this gap, providing students from a very young age with opportunities to develop their passion for STEM disciplines, inspiring them to pursue these subjects as careers and as lifelong interests.
+The National STEM Honor Society™ (NSTEM™) was founded in response to the growing demand for innovative STEM education, to help fill this gap, providing students from a very young age with opportunities to develop their passion for STEM disciplines, inspiring them to pursue these subjects as careers and as lifelong interests.

 NSTEM Chapters are school-based organizations that enrich the educational experience of all student Chapter members.
 Chapter members are students who attend that school, who join and participate in that Chapter’s activities.
 Chapters can only be started by a school and each school has its own unique Chapter and Director (head of school).
 Each Chapter is led by an Advisor who is often the school’s enthusiastic “STEM Champion” (Chapters can not be lead by a student).